jloren14/Beige-Book-Sentiment-Analysis/README.md

 # Predicting U.S. Economic Recessions Using Sentiment Analysis of the Federal Reserve’s Beige Book
 The repository contains the codes and files I used in the final project for the course "Transforming Business with AI: The Power of the Large Language Models" at NHH Norwegian School of Economics.
-The coding for the project was done by Julia Lorenc and Håkon Molnes.
+The data scraping was done by Håkon Molnes and the rest of coding for the project by Julia Lorenc.

 ## Table of Contents
 * [Project Overview](#project-overview)